-- 51. The temporal reference of economic data generally differs from that of hydrological data.
-It is important that the hydrological and economic data used in the accounts refer to the same temporal reference, and so the reference period for hydrological data will need to be adjusted to align with that of the economic accounts. - 52.
-Countries may wish to focus initial efforts on specific types of water resources which are of national importance or vulnerable to depletion.
-Countries are also advised to focus primarily on compiling information on changes in stocks rather than calculating total stocks, as the former may be sufficient to assess sustainability of water use.
+51. Countries may wish to focus initial efforts on specific types of water resources which are of national importance or vulnerable to depletion.
+Countries are also advised to focus primarily on compiling information on changes in stocks rather than calculating total stocks, as the former may be sufficient to assess sustainability of water use20.